brouhaha/voyager-lcd/README.md

 To build:

-- `cd src`
 - `scons`

-The resulting executable is named voyager-lcd.
+The resulting executable will be build/native/voyager-lcd.
 The executable may be installed simply by copying it into any desired directory.

 ## License